dingherself/intro/handouts/_posts/2025-09-03-course-overview.md

 ### Philosophy is an activity we do, not specific facts to be memorized.

-- We will work with primary rather than secondary texts.
+- Philosophy is a distinctive genre of texts: We are going to work with primary rather than secondary texts.
-- We will engage with our authors as *equal participants* in a long conversation.
+- Philosophy is democratic: We treat these famous philosophers as *our equals* in a long conversation; philosophy really is for everybody.
+- Philosophy is anti-dogmatic: We believe something not because parents, society, etc., told us so, but because we reflectively endorse and “own up to” them.
+- So, philosophy is not “just opinions”: Ideas and even truths abound.
+Not every idea ought to be taken equally seriously, nor is every truth equally significant.
+Don’t forget to ask: Is this right?
+What are we trying to do here?
+- Good philosophy should also be fun!
+I want us to get our hands directly, so to speak.

-### I want us to think of our classroom as where we come to *do philosophy together*.
+### I’d like us to think of our classroom as where we come to *do philosophy together!

 - Usual class structure: Brief introduction -> small group discussion -> whole class discussion -> what I want you to out of from the reading -> whole class discussion.
 - To make this work, I expect everybody to have read the assigned readings *carefully* and *critically* before coming to class (see the syllabus for tips).